-The three Private Advisors funds utilize a long/short trading strategy.
+The Private Advisors Hedged Equity Fund utilizes a long/short trading strategy.
 The underlying investments are primarily comprised of equity hedge fund portfolios and are valued based on the NAV as reported by the respective investment manager.
-Redemptions of the Private Advisors Hedged Equity Fund are permitted quarterly with a 65 day written notice.
-The Plan does not have redemption rights under the investment agreements for the remaining two investments.
+Redemptions are permitted quarterly with a 65 day written notice.